parse-community/docs/_includes/flutter/queries.md

 * Plenty more!

 ## Relational queries

 If you want to retrieve objects where a field contains an object that matches another query, you can use the `whereMatchesQuery` condition.
-For example, imagine you have post class and a comment class, where each comment has a pointer to its parent Post.
+For example, imagine you have a post class and a comment class, where each comment has a pointer to its parent Post.
 You can find comments on posts with images by doing:

 ```dart